erc-fhv/loadforecasting/README.md

 ```

-## Reusing only the Forecasting Model
+## Reusing only the Forecasting Models

 Our forecasting models can be easily reused in other applications as shown below.